Expert legal advice on employing and sponsoring foreign nationals

 Legal 500 UK 2021

 Sometimes, delivering the best mix of experience, qualifications and skills for your organisation means employing someone from outside of the UK.
 Whether you want to hire a foreign national, bring an existing employee to the UK from an overseas office, or ensure that you have the systems in place to prevent illegal working, our expert business immigration lawyers can help.

-On 31 December 2020 free movement between the UK and EU ends - our business immigration lawyers are here to help you adapt
+On 31 December 2020 free movement between the UK and EU ended - our business immigration lawyers are here to help you adapt.

-The UK Government is introducing a revised points-based immigration system from 1 January 2021, applicable to both European and non-European nationals alike.
+The UK Government introduced a revised points-based immigration system from 1 January 2021, applicable to both European and non-European nationals alike.
 Employers will have to be approved for, and use, the visa sponsorship system for the vast majority of demand-driven hires from outside the UK.
-With the introduction of the new system imminent, employers need to act now to ensure they have planned and are ready for the seismic changes to the UK business immigration system.
-Our expert immigration solicitors, will explain the changes that are coming, help your business prepare for them, and guide you through the whole process.
+With the introduction of the new system, employers need to act now to ensure they have planned and are ready for the seismic changes to the UK business immigration system.
+Our expert immigration solicitors, will explain the changes, help your business prepare for them, and guide you through the whole process.

 We can help you to: